-Ensure that there is a clear professional learning plan in place.
-Focus areas that will assist in tailoring and refining PL support necessary to meet specific, identified needs of individual teachers.
+- Implement, monitor, and adjust the school-wide 45-day STAP. - Ensure that a clear professional learning plan is in place, with focus areas that assist in tailoring and refining PL support to meet the specific, identified needs of individual teachers.